Herbal Asthma Help

 B vitamin are important for anti-stress effects of the body; quercetin and bromelain can be taken together to help with antihistaminic effects, to help stabilise cells and prevent inflammation; CoQ10 also has this ability; Glucosamine and N-acetyl-glucosamine are important to help regulate mucous secretions from the respiratory tract; L-cysteine helps to repair lung tissue.

-These ingredients, and many more can be found in our Total Balance Range supplement, and further in our Immu-Stay, and I believe this would make a positive and advisable potential strengthening regime long-term, alongside the Omega 3/QH Ultra, for beginning to help support the vital systems and organs involved in this condition.
+These ingredients, and many more can be found in our Total Balance Range supplement, and further in our Immu-Stay, and I believe this would make a positive and advisable potential strengthening regime long-term, alongside the Omega 3 / QH Premium, for beginning to help support the vital systems and organs involved in this condition.

 Over the years we have had reports from many customers that their asthma symptoms have definitely declined after the prolonged use of one of the versions of Total Balance and Omega 3 fish oil combination.
 These reports are anecdotal, not studied, but this protocol does seem to help.
 Probably worth a try because even if it did not directly help with the asthma it would certainly help your general health.